cheater/haskell-python-stateful-call/README.md

 Haskell code calling it, contain print statements that show what values the function is returning.

+## Calling the Python function from Haskell

 The process of calling the function is a little involved.
 The function must be selected as an attribute of the module that was imported.
 To make this less verbose, I created an infix operator called `-->` that can select attributes.
 The function is called with the arguments in a list, each of which must be wrapped in the right Python type, and then in CPython's `Object` type which essentially means the marshalling.

+## Parsing and using the Python function's return value in Haskell

 After the function returns, it gives us a value of type `SomeObject` which illustrates the ambiguity of Python's typing: only once the value is used